damianism/rate-my-rig/README.md

 As a user you may

 -   Use an existing build as a blueprint for your own build.
--   Get ideas from an existing build for your own build.
 -   Gain assurance on components compatibility before system assembly.
 -   Contact the owner/author of a build to seek advice via comments.
 -   Gain assurance of the system performance before system assembly.
+-   Get ideas from an existing build for your own build.
 -   Purchase the exact posted build.
 -   Purchase a build posted yourself.

-This web will ultimately save its users days if not months spent on research and running diagnostics to get their ideal configurations since everything will be available to them from the start, even the actual performance of the system they’re trying to build.
+This web app will ultimately save its users days if not months spent on research and running diagnostics to get their ideal configurations since everything will be available to them from the start, even the actual performance of the system they’re trying to build.

-###### Purchasing builds:
+##### Purchasing builds:

 Users not wishing to assemble their own units may purchase a pre-existing or their own posted build on the website through us for a flat fee of £100.
 After